ivncl/Repository/README.md

 octave
 matlab
 mathematica
-openscad

-and a little something about programming in c,c++
+and a little something about programming in c,pyhton